robertmuth/Cwerg/Docs/opcodes.md

               If the conversion involves both a widening and a change of type, the widening is performed first.

+              Conversions from REG:FLT to REG:INT which overflow are UB.

 #### [33] bitcast *dst* <sub>[REG:ANY]</sub> = *src* <sub>[REG/CONST:SAME_SIZE_AS_PREV]</sub>
 Cast between regs of same size.
 Bits will be re-interpreted but do not change.

                  This is useful for manipulating addresses in unusual ways or looking at the binary representation of floats.

 #### [34] mov *dst* <sub>[REG:ANY]</sub> = *src* <sub>[REG/CONST:SAME_AS_PREV]</sub>
 Move between registers.